Volunteer at the Library

 This is an opportunity for students who plan to apply for college admission, to earn community service hours.
 Volunteer hours available are Monday – Saturday during library business hours.WHAT WE OFFER:

 - Job related experience

 - An opportunity to work with the public in a real world environment

 - Verification of hours worked for your portfolio or resume

-- Commitment for at least 2 hours per week or 36 hours per school semester.
+- A commitment of at least 2 hours per week or 36 hours per school semester.
 Students are limited to work a maximum of 4 hours per day.

 - Dependability.
 Please be punctual for your scheduled shift and call the library at 512-858-7825 if you are unable to work.
 Absent teens will have an "absent without notification" entered on the volunteer calendar.
 More than 3 "absent without notification" will result in losing eligibility to volunteer.

 WHAT TEEN LIBRARY VOLUNTEERS DO:

 If you enjoy libraries, books, learning new skills, and helping your community, we will do our best to find the right volunteer job for you.
 The Dripping Springs Community Library offers a wide variety of long-term and short-term opportunities, depending on the time of year.
 Training will be provided so no experience is needed.
 All it takes is a willingness to learn!

 A monthly community service opportunity that does NOT require an application or orientation for participation.
 Optional: Bring a friend and some music.
 Contact SuzAnne Beard (email@example.com) for more about Teen Time activities.